menu

 Guardian of the Holy Right

-Since 1897, the church has borne the name of the first Hungarian king, Saint Stephen, who was buried in the basilica of Székesfehérvár in 1038.
+Since 1897, the church has borne the name of the first Hungarian king, St. Stephen, who was buried in the basilica of Székesfehérvár in 1038.
 However, during the subsequent years with struggles for the throne, the mummified right arm, which was said to have miraculous powers, was removed from the tomb, and taken to the basilica treasury.
 Legend has it that the treasury guard stole the relic from here and hid it on his estate in Bihar, and it was only find it in 1084, after King Stephen's canonisation.
 For a long time the Holy Right was kept in Transylvania, Dalmatia and Vienna, during the World War it was fled to the West, and in 1950 it was entrusted to the parish of the St. Stephen's Basilica in Budapest.
 The relic is on display at the altar of the Assumption, where it is kept in a glass container, in the safety of a double reliquary.

 The first procession with the relic, after World War II was led by Prince Primate József Mindszenty, who is commemorated by his bust to the right of the entrance.
 But St. Teresa of Calcutta, who visited our country in 1986, also visited the church, met the crowds gathering there and prayed before the Holy Right.